jerdog/auth0-blog/_includes/asides/angular.markdown

 This service uses the auth config variables from `environment.ts` to instantiate an [`auth0.js` WebAuth](https://auth0.com/docs/libraries/auth0js/v9#initialization) instance.
 Next an `_authFlag` member is created, which is simply a flag that we can store in local storage.
 It tells us whether or not to attempt to renew tokens with the Auth0 authorization server (for example, after a full-page refresh or when returning to the app later).
 All it does is state, "This front-end application _thinks_ this user is authenticated" and then allows us to apply logic based on that estimation and verify whether or not it's accurate.

+We'll add and type a `token$` observable, which will provide a stream of the access token string.
+This is for use with the [token interceptor](https://github.com/auth0-blog/angular-auth0-aside/blob/master/src/app/auth/token.interceptor.ts).
+We don't want our interceptor to utilize a stream that emits a default value without any useable values.
+We'll declare `token$` in our `_setAuth()` method below, when the access token becomes available.

-We will use [RxJS `BehaviorSubject`s](https://github.com/ReactiveX/rxjs/blob/master/doc/subject.md#behaviorsubject) to provide streams of authentication events (token data and user profile data) that you can subscribe to anywhere in the app.
+We will use an [RxJS `BehaviorSubject`](https://github.com/ReactiveX/rxjs/blob/master/doc/subject.md#behaviorsubject) to provide a stream of the user profile that you can subscribe to anywhere in the app.
 We'll also store some paths for navigation so the app can easily determine where to send users when authentication succeeds, fails, or the user has logged out.

 The next thing that we'll do is create [_observables_](https://angular.io/guide/observables) of the `auth0.js` methods [`parseHash()` (which allows us to extract authentication data from the hash upon login)](https://auth0.com/docs/libraries/auth0js/v9#extract-the-authresult-and-get-user-info) and [`checkSession()` (which allows us to acquire new tokens when a user has an existing session with the authorization server)](https://auth0.com/docs/libraries/auth0js/v9#using-checksession-to-acquire-new-tokens).
 Using observables with these methods allows us to easily publish authentication events and subscribe to them within our Angular application.